Last updated on April 18th, 2021 at 04:18 pm

 - Overall, we rate the Cato Institute Right-Center Biased.
 While Cato’s economic and environmental positions are strongly right, they also hold liberal positions through immigration and social liberty issues.
-In whole, this places them Right-Center as we weigh economic theory more heavily in the overall score.
-We also rate them Mixed for factual reporting due to misleading statements on climate change as well as some failed fact checks.
+On the whole, this places them Right-Center as we weigh economic theory more heavily in the overall score.
+We also rate them High for factual reporting due to proper sourcing of information and recognizing the consensus of science.

 The Cato Institute is an American libertarian think tank that is headquartered in Washington, D.C.
 It was founded as the Charles Koch Foundation in 1974 by Ed Crane, Murray Rothbard, and Charles Koch.
 In July 1976, the name was changed to the Cato Institute.
 The mission of the Cato Institute is to originate, disseminate, and increase understanding of public policies based on the principles of individual liberty, limited government, free markets, and peace.

 The Cato Institute is a 501(c)(3) Non-profit think tank whose current CEO and President is Peter N. Goettler.
 According to their about page, “Cato receives approximately 80 percent of its funding through tax-deductible contributions from individuals, many of whom are responding to informative, direct mail solicitations and program updates.”
 Cato offers an annual report that shows the percentages of money received and their IRS 990 form.
 The Cato Institute is funded by various organizations, including the Lynde and Harry Bradley Foundation, Charles Koch Foundation, and Sarah Scaife Foundation.